-(1) The "caretaker" distinction is an important one, for the Department's primary duty is to protect children from abuse or neglect inflicted by their parents or parent substitutes.
+(1) The "caregiver" distinction is an important one, for the Department's primary duty is to protect children from abuse or neglect inflicted by their parents or parent substitutes.
 See, M.G.L. c.
-119, s.
+119, §.
 1, paragraph 2: "The purpose of this chapter is to insure that the children of the Commonwealth are protected against the harmful effects resulting from the absence, inability, inadequacy or destructive behavior of parents or parent substitutes" (emphasis added).
-See also, 42 U.S.C. s.
+See also, 42 U.S.C. §.
 5102: "`[C]hild abuse and neglect' means the physical or mental injury, sexual abuse or exploitation, negligent treatment, or maltreatment of a child under the age of 18 . . . by a person who is responsible for the child's welfare" (emphasis added).

-For example, the rape of a small girl by a stranger in a vacant lot, while certainly an incident of "child abuse" in the broad sense, is not the type of child abuse which the Department's investigation process was created to address.
+For example, the rape of a small girl by a stranger in a vacant lot, while certainly an incident of "child abuse" in the broad sense, is not the type of child abuse which the Department's response process was created to address.
 The criminal justice system remains primarily responsible for the investigation of such acts.

-Thus, if the Department receives a report where the alleged perpetrator is identified and is clearly a non-caretaker, the Department shall screen out such a report.
+Thus, if the Department receives a report where the alleged perpetrator is identified and is clearly a non- caregiver, the Department shall screen out such a report, unless it involves a child who may have been sexually exploited or a victim of human trafficking, in which case the Department may investigate the allegations.
 However, Department employees shall refer the case to the District Attorney if the allegations contained in the report fall into one of the categories under M.G.L. c.
 119, § 51B(k).
 The Department shall also provide the caller with the name, address, and telephone number of the local police and/or appropriate District Attorney.
 The Department can also offer voluntary services to the child-victim and his/her family, as appropriate.
 (See, 110 CMR 4.50 through 4.54 for mandatory referral to the District Attorney).

 (2) The Department sometimes receives reports of incidents which the caller identifies as very outdated (for example, a caller who reports an incident of a parent seen striking a child five years ago).
 The Department shall "screen out" reports for age where the reporter has no reasonably current information to convey, and where there is no reason to suspect that the child is still at risk of ongoing abuse.
-When a social worker determines that a call should be screened out, the screening information and recommendation to screen out shall be forwarded to the Area Director, or his/her designee, who shall make the final decision.
+When a social worker determines that a call should be screened out, the screening information and recommendation to screen out shall be forwarded to the Area Director, or designee, who shall make the final decision.

-(3) In extreme cases, reports may also be screened out for a demonstrated history of unreliability (i.e., a series of similar reports from the same reporter, which have on several occasions been investigated and found to be without merit.)
-The Department shall "screen out" reports for unreliability in cases where the repetitive and meritless nature of the reports is well established.
-When a social worker determines that a call should be screened out, the screening information and recommendation to screen out shall be forwarded to the Area Director, or his/her designee, who shall make the final decision.
+(3) In extreme cases, reports may also be screened out for a demonstrated history of unreliability (i.e., a series of similar reports from the same reporter, which have on several occasions been responded to and found to be without merit.)
+When a social worker determines that a call should be screened out, the screening information and recommendation to screen out shall be forwarded to the Area Director, or designee, who shall make the final decision.

-Reliable but repetitive reports may be "screened out" by the Department:
+Reliable but repetitive reports may be "screened out" by the Department or combined into the same response:

 Multiple 51A's on the same incident: